A Search for Good Pseudo-random Number Generators : Survey and Empirical Studies: Classification of the PRNGs

-Another technique of improving randomness quality of a generator is to use a randomised algorithm over the outputs of a single LCG.
+Another technique of improving randomness quality of a generator is to use a randomized algorithm over the outputs of a single LCG.
 This randomized algorithm is an efficient permutation function or hash function in \cite{o1988pcg}, which introduces the family of generators as \emph{permuted congruential generator} or \emph{PCG}.
-Here, several operations are performed on the outputs of an LCG, like random shifts to drop bits, random rotation of bits, bitwise exclusive-or(xor)-shift and modular multiplication to perturb the lattice structure inherent to LCGs and improve its randomness quality.
+Here, several operations are performed on the outputs of a fast LCG, like random shifts to drop bits, random rotation of bits, bitwise exclusive-or(XOR)-shift and modular multiplication to perturb the lattice structure inherent to LCGs and improve its randomness quality.
+A good implementation is \verb|PCG-32|, which produces $32$-bit output and has a period length $2^{64}$.
+Here, the multiplier is $6364136223846793005$ and increment is taken as $1$.

 Sometimes, LCG can be written in a matrix form as